CEO Corner: Communicating the Power of Philanthropy to Your C-suite

 Published: 09/03/2019

-According to a 2018 Moody’s Investor’s Service report, health system operating margins have hit 10-year lows as of last year because costs continue to outpace revenue.
-There has never been a more urgent need for new revenue streams – and we all know that philanthropy can be a powerful bottom line revenue driver.
+Health system operating margins are in a continuous state of crisis, because costs continue to outpace revenue.
+There has never been a more urgent need for new revenue streams, and we all know that philanthropy can be a powerful bottom-line revenue driver.

 But in order to ensure philanthropy is seen as a priority in your organization, you need to get your C-suite on board.
 So how do we speak in the language that our C-suite partners understand to make the case for investment in philanthropy?